Mixed reactions as Malaysia’s shoppers pay new sales tax on overseas goods bought online

 KUALA LUMPUR – Malaysia’s new sales tax on items bought online from overseas merchants has drawn mixed reactions, with local sellers saying they welcomed the fairer competition while others raised concerns that the higher prices would burden poorer Malaysians.

-In a move aimed at encouraging demand for local products, Malaysia began imposing a new 10 per cent low value goods (LVG) tax from Jan 1, 2024, on items priced below RM500 (S$140) that are bought online and delivered from abroad.
+In a move aimed at encouraging demand for local products, Malaysia began imposing a new 10 per cent low-value goods (LVG) tax from Jan 1, 2024, on items priced below RM500 (S$140) that are bought online and delivered from abroad.

-The government said that the new sales tax would help level the playing field for local and overseas sellers by addressing the disparity in their tax treatment.
+The government said the new sales tax would help level the playing field for local and overseas sellers by addressing the disparity in their tax treatment.

 There is a 6 per cent sales and service tax on locally produced items.

 Local business associations have lauded the move, but some shoppers told The Straits Times they may cut their spending.